Derek-Fox/LoxInterpreter/README.md

 - Interpreter Runtime Errors

 ### Native Functions
+- print(value): Print a value to the console.
 - isType(value, type): Check if a value is of a certain type.
 Returns a boolean.
 - convert(value, type): Convert a value to a certain type.
 Returns the converted value.
 - sqrt(value): Return the square root of a number.
 - ln(value): Return the natural logarithm of a number.
+- log10(value): Return the base 10 logarithm of a number.
+- exp(value): Return e raised to the power of a number.
 - randFloat(min, max): Return a random float between min and max.
 - randInt(min, max): Return a random integer between min and max.
 - length(value): Return the length of a list or string.